-Prediction Example

-An example prediction is made using the trained linear regression model for a new sample (new_sample).
-This sample contains values for the selected features.

-The predicted value represents the estimated total time stopped at an intersection for this scenario.
+Figure 58: Results of training Linear Regression Model

 Feature Importance Visualization

 The importance of each feature in predicting the target variable ('TotalTimeStopped_p50') is visualized using a horizontal bar plot.
 This visualization helps in understanding which features have the most significant impact on the prediction.